GENERAL ACADEMIC REGULATIONS AND INFORMATION

 Pass/Fail Option

 The pass/fail option is intended to reward students who wish to take courses outside their majors and who are making satisfactory progress in their studies.
-Students who have earned at least 30 hours toward graduation during the preceding academic year (including summer), a cumulative grade point average of 2.0, and the approval of their advisors may enroll in elective courses outside their majors on a pass/fail basis.
+Students who were classified as full-time during the preceding academic year, who have a cumulative grade point average of 2.0, and who have the approval of their advisors may enroll in elective courses outside their majors on a pass/fail basis.
 During the semester they enroll in a pass/fail course, students must also take a minimum of 12 additional hours (6 hours during summer) of graded (A-F) coursework at the University.
 Pass/fail courses will appear on the official transcript with a grade of "S" or "U." These grades do not count in the computation of the grade point average.
 No more than three pass/fail courses may be counted towards an undergraduate degree.
 Courses taken on a pass/fail basis beyond this limit will earn institutional credit but will not count toward graduation.
 Once the drop/add period is over, a student who has registered for a course on the pass/fail option may not, for any reason, change to A-F grading or vice versa.
 Students enrolled in pass/fail courses shall receive a “U” if withdrawn from the course after the midpoint of the academic term, except in those cases in which the student is doing satisfactory work and the withdrawal is recommended by the Office of Student Affairs because of emergency or health reasons.
 A student who earns a “U” in a pass/fail course is not eligible for Presidential Scholar or Dean’s List in the term in which the grade is assigned and also is not eligible to graduate with First Honor Graduate status.

 To the Top